 - a.
 SEAGO sub-recipients shall be reviewed annually for compliance with Title VI. - b.
 The Transportation Program Administrator and/or Title VI Coordinator shall review of sub-recipient contracts for compliance with required Title VI language. - c.
-Sub-recipient development of a Public Participation Plan (PPP) shall be included in all contract Scopes of Work.
-SEAGO will review and approve the PPP before other work is allowed to proceed. - d.
+Sub-recipient development of a Public Involvement Plan (PIP) shall be included in all contract Scopes of Work.
+SEAGO will review and approve the PIP before other work is allowed to proceed. - d.
 Sub-recipients shall submit to SEAGO any outreach/survey materials created at least 10 days prior to any outreach activity.
-SEAGO will review materials for Title VI compliance.
+SEAGO will review materials for Title VI compliance. - e.
+Contractors shall use the SEAGO meeting Sign-In Sheet.

-e.
+f.
 Within 7 days following the completion of a public meeting, sub-recipients shall submit to SEAGO copies of sign-in sheets and materials.
 SEAGO will review the information to ensure that efforts to reach our Title VI population are being met.